-- Unusual packages or containers with electronic components, such as cellular phone, antenna, circuit board, wires, and other items attached or exposed.
+- Unusual packages or containers with electronic components, such as cellular phones, antenna, circuit boards, wires, and other items attached or exposed.

 - Any devices containing quantities of fireworks, black powder, fuses, match heads, incendiary materials, smokeless powder, and other unusual materials are considered suspicious.

-- Materials attached to an item such as a bolt, nails, pin, glass, marble pieces, and so on that could be used for shrapnel.
+- Materials attached to an item such as a bolt, nails, pins, glass, marble pieces, and so on that could be used for shrapnel.

 - Use of portable X-ray tool to examine suspicious baggage/package to determine the presence of any explosive materials.

 - DRDO and IIS recently developed a new bomb detection apparatus called Raider-X. 20 homemade bomb explosives from up to 20 meters away can be easily detected.
 Raider-X data library can be updated to accommodate the new details of different explosives in pure and in their contaminated form.